 What is added to milk?

-Last updated 17/01/2024
+Last updated 30/01/2025

-Some milk products, such as flavoured milk, may contain food additives which must be named in the ingredients list on the label.
-Any additives must pass strict regulatory controls.
+Fresh white milk, whether it’s chilled or UHT, doesn’t have anything added that isn’t already a natural part of milk.
+Some milk products, such as flavoured milk, may contain food additives which must pass strict regulatory controls and must be named in the ingredients list on the label.

-In the case of flavoured milk products some non-milk additives are introduced such as sugar, flavours and preservatives.
+In the case of flavoured milk products, some non-milk additives are introduced such as sugar, flavours and preservatives.

 Was this useful?